siobhanlgorman/Sourdough-Bakes/README.md

   - The menu links to each of the four pages of the site: Home, About, Our Bakes and Contact Us
   - The active page link underlines when the page active on the website
   - The mouse hover action turns green over the menu page options
-  - The navigation menu responds to decreasing screen size by moving under the logo and logo remains at the top
+  - The navigation menu responds to decreasing screen size by moving under the logo and the logo remains at the top

 * Footer: